archi-s/imdb/README.md

   online.account(35)
   # => 35.00

-  # You can filter movies by genre or by country:
+  # You can filter movies by any field, such as genre or country:
-  netflix.by_genre.crime
+  netflix.genre.crime
-  netflix.by_country.usa
+  netflix.country.usa

   # You can define custom filters:
   netflix.define_filter(:new_sci_fi) { |movie| !movie.title.include?('Terminator') && movie.genre.include?('Action') && movie.year > 2003 }